Our List of the Best Cities to Visit in South America

 It has some of the best plant-based restaurants in South America, plenty of green space right in the city centre and both colonial and modern architecture that give character to the skyline.

-Unique neighbourhoods to explore include Recoleta and its monumental cemetery, Palermo and Palermo Soho for their restaurant and cafe scene and boho San Telmo for their amazing Sunday kitsch market.
+Unique neighborhoods to explore include Recoleta and its monumental cemetery, Palermo and Palermo Soho for their restaurant and cafe scene, and boho San Telmo for their amazing Sunday kitsch market.

 If you’re a football fan, make sure to also get tickets for a game- Argentinians take two things very seriously football and pizza.